GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 - 1 will soon be removed because it also contains `acpt`.
 - Of the other three though, they appear to all reference external guests/non-government individuals having access.
 Up until now, our sense is that such a site *would* actually stay in the federal website index.
 We should discuss further to confirm, but if that's the case, then we'll likely not filter them out.

+### Contains `sit`
+- 204 contain the string, but many should not be filtered
+- Those that begin with `sit.` or contain `sit` between two characters all should be filtered.
+- Adding `sit` to the contains ignore list should cover those.

 ### Begins with `telework.`